Persian art: Iranian Intermezzo

+Seljuqs

+12th-early 13th century Iranian turquoise stonepaste house model showing a vernacular structure with an open courtyard, capturing a unique matrimonial ceremony: veiled long-haired cup-holders (possibly women), a pair dancing with uplifted arms, and a mysterious bearded, turbaned elder on a kursi facing two identical figures on a platform.
+Probably a wedding gift, intended to mimic the much grander royal inlaid models.

 The Seljuqs, nomads of Turkic origin from present-day Mongolia, appeared on the stage of Islamic history toward the end of the 10th century.
 They seized Baghdad in 1048, before dying out in 1194 in Iran, although the production of "Seljuq" works continued through the end of the 12th and beginning of the 13th century under the auspices of smaller, independent sovereigns and patrons.
 During their time, the center of culture, politics and art production shifted from Damascus and Baghdad to Merv, Nishapur, Rayy, and Isfahan, all in Iran.
 Seljuq palace centres often featured Seljuk stucco figures.

 Popular patronage expanded because of a growing economy and new urban wealth.
 Inscriptions in architecture tended to focus more on the patrons of the piece.
 For example, sultans, viziers or lower ranking officials would receive often mention in inscriptions on mosques.
 Meanwhile, growth in mass market production and sale of art made it more commonplace and accessible to merchants and professionals.
 Because of increased production, many relics have survived from the Seljuk era and can be easily dated.
 In contrast, the dating of earlier works is more ambiguous.
 It is, therefore, easy to mistake Seljuk art as new developments rather than inheritance from classical Iranian and Turkic sources.

+11th or 12th century Gold earing with filigree ornamentation and a 16 grain openwork pyramid reminiscent of pre-Islamic Iranian tradition.

 Innovations in ceramics from this period include the production of mina'i ware, painted in enamels with figures on a white background.
 This is the earliest pottery anywhere to use overglaze enamel painting, which only began in China slightly later, and in Europe in the 18th century.
 This and other types of fine pottery use fritware, a silicon-based paste, rather than clay.
 Metalworkers highlighted their intricate hammered designs with precious metal inlays.
 Across the Seljuk era, from Iran to Iraq, a unification of book painting can be seen.
 These paintings have animalistic figures that convey strong symbolic meaning of fidelity, treachery, and courage.

 The Persians gradually adopted Arabic scripts after the conquest, and Persian calligraphy became an important artistic medium, often used as part of the decoration of other works in most media.

+12th century brass Ewer with intricate silver and copper inlay.
+Arabic inscriptions of good wishes its owner, and a depiction of a predator catching its prey.